-Target Output Target/ Commentary Trigger for Action 805 new net new dwellings per annum 829 Target achieved for 20/21, no action necessary at this stage No 21,872 net new dwellings by 2036 7,015 since 2013 Housing Trajectory indicates target will be met No 9 net new Gypsy and Traveller pitches by 2036 2 18/01476/FUL to be implemented before the end of 2021 to achieve this target No 24 net new Travelling Showpeople plots by 2036 0 Plots are all allocated within the strategic sites of the Local Plan No No net loss of Gypsy and Traveller Pitches or Travelling Showpeople plots 0 lost No action required No Growth Area 1 - 3,619 net new homes and 5 Travelling Showperson plots completed 361 dwellings (96 from windfalls) No action required; figures indicate target will be met by 2036 No Growth Area 2 - 4,793 net new homes; 14 Travelling Showperson plots and 10 Gypsy and Traveller Pitches completed 373 dwellings (5 from windfalls) No action required; figures indicate target will be met by 2036 No Growth Area 3 - 1,167 net new homes and 5 Travelling Showperson plots completed 95 dwellings (29 from windfalls) No action required; figures indicate target will be met by 2036 No Windfall Allowance of 1,200 net new homes between 2021-2036 134 Windfall Completions No action required No Appropriate mix of dwellings on development of 10 or more dwellings (permissions - against DM1 table) 1 bed 36% 2 bed 28% 3 bed 9% 4 bed 27% Target met for 2 bed dwellings only No
+Target Output Target/Commentary Trigger for Action (Y/N) 805 new net new dwellings per annum 866 Target achieved for 21/22, no action necessary at this stage No 21,872 net new dwellings by 2036 7,881 since 2013 Housing Trajectory indicates target will be met No 9 net new Gypsy and Traveller pitches by 2036 (completed) 0 18/01476/FUL due for completion November 2022 to achieve this target No

+Target Output Target/ Commentary Trigger for Action (Y/N) 24 net new Travelling Showpeople plots by 2036 (completed) 0 Plots are all allocated within the strategic sites of the Local Plan No No net loss of Gypsy and Traveller Pitches or Travelling Showpeople plots 0 lost No action required No Growth Area 1 - 3,619 net new homes and 5 Travelling Showperson plots (completed) 443 dwellings (70 from windfalls) No action required; figures indicate target will be met by 2036 No Growth Area 2 - 4,793 net new homes; 14 Travelling Showperson plots and 10 Gypsy and Traveller Pitches (completed) 320 dwellings (0 from windfalls) No action required; figures indicate target will be met by 2036 No Growth Area 3 - 1,167 net new homes and 5 Travelling Showperson plots (completed) 103 dwellings (34 from windfalls) No action required; figures indicate target will be met by 2036 No Windfall Allowance of 1,200 net new homes between 2021-2036 104 Windfall Completions No action required No Appropriate mix of dwellings on development of 10 or more dwellings (permissions - against DM1 table) 1 bed 41% 2 bed 24% 3 bed 20% 4 bed 15% None met target No 50% of dwellings to be constructed to meet M4(2) on development of 10 or more dwellings (permissions) 7 applicable approvals - all achieved key indicator No action required No 5% of new affordable dwellings to meet M4(3) on developments of 30 or more dwellings 2 applicable approvals - 1 achieved this target The scheme that did not achieve the target was a Build to Rent development providing affordable private rent housing which national planning guidance states that authorities should refrain from having direct nomination rights from their housing register.
+Without direct nomination rights, M4(3) cannot be secured.
+Yes